 The firm generally receives around 300 applications for the eight vac scheme places available, plus another 700 to 800 from people gunning directly for a training contract.

-Meanwhile, training contract applicants who pass muster – usually around 20 – are also invited to attend an interview, again with Tom Fox and a senior associate.
-Applicants are asked to allow up to three hours for this interview.
+Following an application screening, the firm invites around 20 vac scheme applicants to interview.
+They carry out a timed exercise and are then interviewed by two senior fee earners.
 “We give them a legal problem to review,” says graduate recruitment coordinator Lisa Cadzow, “and part of the interview process is for the candidate to talk us through their response.
 Although there is a legal theme, what we are really interested in is seeing how the candidate approaches the problem and how they communicate their response to the interviewers.”
-Interviewers then go on to discuss the candidate's CV, application and expectations for a training contract at A&P. From here, the firm tends to make its offers, though Cadzow tells us “if we have more than two ideal candidates, we might invite them back for an additional interview to decide.”
+Interviewers then go on to discuss the candidate's CV, application and expectations for a training contract at APKS.
+Typically, between eight and ten candidates are chosen to attend the two-week vacation scheme (see below).

+APKS's vac scheme is two weeks long and takes place in the summer.
 Training and inductions take up the first day.
-Then follows a series of daily workshops, one of A&P's tools for assessing vac schemers.
+Then follows a series of daily workshops, one of APKS's tools for assessing vac schemers.
 Cadzow talks us through one: “We'll give them a scenario – for example, a biotech company being set up – and have them run through the life-cycle of the business.
 At each stage we tie in the work the relevant department here conducts.
 The corporate department sets the company up, IP deals with issues around protecting and using IP rights, and so on.”

 Alongside these workshops, each vac schemer has their own project to work on that tests their drafting skills, capacity for meeting deadlines and ability to follow instructions.
 They also get involved in pieces of live work lawyers around the firm have on; they aren't tied to a specific team or department.
-Finally, towards the end of the two weeks, vac schemers are given a topic and tasked with formulating a group presentation.
+Finally, towards the end of the two weeks, vac schemers are given a topic and tasked with formulating a presentation.